 Doug Dorst is the author of the novels S. (with J.J.
 Abrams) and Alive in Necropolis, as well as the story collection The Surf Guru.
 A graduate of the Iowa Writers’ Workshop and a former Stegner Fellow and NEA Literature Fellow, he lives in Austin and teaches at Texas State University.

-David Finkel is a journalist and author whose most recent book, the critically acclaimed Thank You For Your Service, chronicles the challenges faced by American soldiers and their families in the aftermath of war.
+David Finkel's most recent book, the critically acclaimed Thank You For Your Service, chronicles the challenges faced by American soldiers and their families in the aftermath of war.
 His previous book, The Good Soldiers, was the best-selling account of the U.S. surge during the Iraq War and a New York Times Best Book of the Year.
-An editor and writer for the Washington Post, Finkel has reported from Africa, Asia, Central America, Europe, and across the United States, and has covered wars in Kosovo, Afghanistan, and Iraq.
-Among Finkel’s honors are a Pulitzer Prize in 2006 and a MacArthur Fellowship (the genius grant) in 2012.
-He lives in the Washington, D.C. area.
+Among Finkel’s honors are a Pulitzer Prize in 2006 and a MacArthur Fellowship (the "Genius Grant") in 2012.
 Sponsored by the University of Arkansas Clinton School of Public Service.

-Joe Formichella is the prize-winning author of nonfiction works including Here’s to You, Jackie Robinson and Murder Creek and the new novel Waffle House Rules, and is editor of The Shoe Burnin’: Stories of Southern Soul.
+Joe Formichella is the prize-winning author of nonfiction works including Here’s to You, Jackie Robinson and Murder Creek and the new novel Waffle House Rules.
+The Shoe Burnin’: Stories of Southern Soul is a compilation of the works of 24 authors and singer-songwriters on the subject of life in the South.
 He currently lives on the Waterhole Branch Arts Commune.
 Sponsored by River’s Edge Media.

 Glenn Frankel worked for twenty-seven years as a reporter, editor, and foreign correspondent for the Washington Pos, where he won the Pulitzer Prize for reporting on Israel and the Palestinians.
 He is the author of three books and director of the School of Journalism at the University of Texas at Austin.
-His recent book, The Searchers: The Making of an American Legend, is about the famous John Wayne film.
+His recent book, The Searchers: The Making of an American Legend, about the famous John Wayne film, was named a Library Journal's Top 10 Books of 2013, a Kirkus Best Non-Fiction Books of 2013, and a finalist in the Los Angeles Times Book Awards.
 Sponsored by KUAR FM 89.1.

 Sharrol Frederick always dreamed of writing children’s books.
 She started writing to overcome being bullied about her disabilities.
 Her books include All About Pickles and Pickles Play Baseball.
+Frederick was among the authors chosen to participate in Literacy on the Lawn, an Arkansas Literary Festival event sponsored by the Arkansas Governor's Mansion.
 She lives in Sherwood, Arkansas.

 Gerry Gaston is the author of the interactive Choose Your Own Path adventure series picture books.
 His innovative technique of incorporating beautifully illustrated pages with alternative storyline choices offers young readers a refreshing new reading experience.
 In his fourth title, Quest for the Pirate's Treasure, the reader is prompted to select the actions of the ship's crew as they navigate through an epic journey.